 ‘Whole Environment’ thinking sees and works with all of the rational and emotional forces informing any situation.

-Leaders and organisations who employ ‘Whole Environment’ thinking are more effective and make better long-term choices.
+Individuals, leaders and teams who employ ‘Whole Environment’ thinking are more effective and make better long-term choices.

-‘Whole Environment’ thinking works with visible ‘above surface environment’ including strategic goals and corporate processes and the invisible ‘below surface environment’, including emotions, corporate culture, deeply-held assumptions and limiting beliefs.
+‘Whole Environment’ thinking works with visible ‘above surface environment’ including strategic goals and other conscious processes and the invisible ‘below surface environment’, including emotions, corporate culture, deeply-held assumptions and limiting beliefs.

 It is in the invisible ‘below surface environment’ where clear conversations are needed, but tend to be avoided because they are difficult and take time.
 Bringing together ‘above’ and ‘below’ environments and working with them as one ‘Whole Environment’, breaks through barriers and brings about profound change.